haku-c/RecipesVault/Recipes/Egg-Tarts.md

 2. Remove from the heat and let it cool for at least 15 minutes while you prepare the rest of the ingredients.
 3. In a separate medium saucepan scald the milk (heat until up to the boiling point but don’t let it boil).
 4. Make a slurry with the flour and the tablespoons of milk.
 The slurry prevents clumping.
 Add the hot milk to the slurry in a stream while whisking.
-5. 7.
-In a thin, steady stream pour the syrup into the milk/flour mixture, whisking constantly.
+5. In a thin, steady stream pour the syrup into the milk/flour mixture, whisking constantly.
 6. Return to the saucepan and cook the milk/flour mixture, whisking constantly over medium-low, until thick, 5 to 10 minutes.
 7. Put the egg yolks in a heat proof bowl.
 Add the thickened milk mixture to the egg yolks and whisk until combined.
 9. Pour the custard through a fine mesh sieve to strain out any chunky bits.
 #### Assemblage
 1. Cut roll into half an inch or 2 cm thick disks depending on the diameter of the disk.
 2. Place disks into either the tart tin or a muffin mold and use your thumbs to press the dough into the shape of the mold.
+The dough can be spread quite thin; translucent in some areas.
-3. Allow the dough to sit in the refrigerator or freezer for 30 minutes to firm up (don't want the butter too warm).
+3. Allow the dough to sit in the refrigerator or freezer for 30 minutes to firm up (don't want the butter to be too warm).
+It holds shape better after having been cooled.
-4. Pour the filling into the mold, about 80% of the way (will overflow).
+4. Pour the filling into the mold, about 80% of the way (the souffle will rise in the oven).
 5. Bake at 500 F for around 15 minutes.
 Alternatively, 410 F for around 20 to 23 minutes.
 6. Let cool on a wire rack before eating!
 #### *FIN*: